UnknownBodies/UnknownBodies-/README.md

 About My Artwork and My pony skin:

-At first I let everyone passed but now it's slowly making me frustrated and crossing the line.
+At first I let everyone passed but now it's crossing the line and it's slowly making me frustrated.

 Do not copy/trace/reposted/take inspo of my art/skin, even with or without my permission, nor even if you're friend or close friend, I still do not let you passed🚫